CASE STUDY: HOW AI MISREADS STRUCTURED WORK

 An observational case study conducted within the Blackwell-Hart Methodology™ framework.

-Most organisations are already being interpreted by AI systems.
+Most organizations are already being interpreted by AI systems.

 They just don’t realise it’s happening—incorrectly.